You may qualify for the earned income tax credit (EITC) if you worked last year but earned a low or moderate income.

 - be age 25 but under 65 at the end of the year

-- live in the United States for more than half the year, and
+- live in the United States for more than half of the year

-If you qualify, the amount of your EITC will depend on your filing status, whether you have children, the number of children you have, and the amount of your wages and income last year.
+If you qualify for the credit, the amount of your EITC will depend on your filing status, whether you have a qualifying child, and if so, how many, and the amount of your wages and income last year.